ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 I have a gut feeling that collaborating with so many different departments is not always rose-colored.
 And the ladies confirm it: doing the groundwork for so many different teams makes it hard to keep up in terms of communication, accompanying the UX processes, and being agile.
 UXers have so many awesome ideas that can make our customer's heart skip a beat.
-But putting these ideas into practice is quite challenging, as it has to be aligned with other company priorities and resource planning.
+But putting these ideas into practice is quite challenging, as it has to be aligned with other company priorities and resource planning as well.

 ## There is nothing like usability